timsayshey/Ghost-Markdown-Editor/readme.md

 # Ghost Markdown Editor

-Pulled this from the Ghost Blogging Platform.
-Its not the full thing, just the example from the homepage which is pretty cool in its own right.
+Pulled this from Ghost ( http://ghost.org/features ).
+Its a responsive jquery markdown editor with instant preview.

 ## Screenshot